 After you have sprinkled your desired amount of seeds across the prepared soil, gently cover with dirt by sprinkling a light layer of dirt on top of the seeds.

 Flower seeds are planted so near the surface of the dirt that they are almost not even covered with dirt.
 (It’s like sprinkling flour onto a surface that you are kneading raw dough on.)
 Just barely cover the seeds with dirt.
 Now, gently pat down the dirt on top of the seeds.

 Water carefully so as not to dislodge the seeds.
 Use the sprayer nozzle with light water so as not to dislodge the seeds until they sprout.
 They will generally sprout in 5-7 days or whatever time the package directions state.

-If you have grown your seeds yourself, let’s plant those adorable seedlings!
+If you have grown your seeds in containers in later winter or early Spring, you will be planting seedlings!
 Plan the pattern in which you want your flowers to grow.
 I lay mine out in offset rows so they will create a more full flower bed when grown.
 They will look like they are not going to make it during this process because they are like fish out of water but once the seedlings are in the ground and watered, they will perk back up.

 Water them immediately when finished with the planting.
 They are delicate at this stage so be gentle with the watering.

 Remove the spent blooms all throughout the blooming season.
 This process is known as deadheading.
 You can use your garden shears or just pinch them off with your fingers.
 Deadheading the spent blooms will allow the flowers to keep blooming throughout the summer.

 Because Marigolds are drought tolerant they may not need watering every single day.
 However that doesn’t mean you should never water them.
 Here in the deep south where the heat and humidity keep us indoors, I water my flower beds about every other day or every three days if we have had rain.

 Watch my Facebook video below for how to deadhead marigolds.